 What is Trizivir?

 Trizivir contains a combinations of abacavir, lamivudine, and zidovudine Abacavir, lamivudine, and zidovudine are antiviral medications that prevent human immunodeficiency virus (HIV) from multiplying in your body.

-Trizivir is a combination medicine used to treat HIV, which causes the acquired immunodeficiency syndrome (AIDS).
+Trizivir is a combination medicine used to treat HIV, which can cause the acquired immunodeficiency syndrome (AIDS).
 This medicine is not a cure for HIV or AIDS.

 Trizivir may also be used for purposes not listed in this medication guide.

 Stop using Trizivir and call your doctor at once if you have any of these signs of an allergic reaction: fever; rash; nausea, vomiting, diarrhea, stomach pain; general ill feeling, extreme tiredness, body aches; shortness of breath, cough, sore throat.
 Once you have had an allergic reaction to this medicine, you must never use it again.

 Trizivir may also cause a serious condition called lactic acidosis.
 Get emergency medical help if you have even mild symptoms such as: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, fast or uneven heart rate, dizziness, or feeling very weak or tired.

 If you have hepatitis B you may develop liver symptoms after you stop taking Trizivir, even months after stopping.
 Your doctor may want to check your liver function for several months after you stop using the medication.
 Visit your doctor regularly.